isabella232/azureml-previews/previews/moe-vnet/README.md

 1. Setup [ARM private link (preview)](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/create-private-link-access-portal).
 Please be aware of the [limitations](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/create-private-link-access-portal#understand-architecture).
 1. Set the workspace flag `public_network_access` to `disabled`

-__Warning__: Currently ARM private link preview can be enabled only at tenant level.
+__Note__: Currently ARM private link preview can be enabled only at tenant level.
 However you can skip this if your requirement is to secure the data plane (explained below).

 ### Data plane
 The only data plane operation is to invoke/score your endpoint.
 Focus of rest of this document is to explain how to setup network isolation for this usecase flow.